Marianne Keith

 Marianne Keith (born July 29, 1985) is an American singer-songwriter from Redlands, California, United States.
 As a solo artist, she has recorded three full-length albums: Make No Mistake (self-released), Beautiful Distraction (2007, Unison Music) and Cathartic (2010, Unison Music Group).

 Marianne Keith won “Best Folk Artist” in the 2008 Orange County Register Music Awards.
-She was previously nominated in the 2006 awards as Best Country Artist, as well as Hollywood Music & Media Awards’ 2009 Best Adult Contemporary/AAA Artist 2009.
+She was previously nominated in the 2006 awards as Best Country Artist, as well as the Hollywood Music in Media Awards 2009 Best Adult Contemporary/AAA Artist 2009.
 She was featured as KGRL.fm's "Flower Power Artist" in November 2007.

 She has performed with Better Than Ezra, Glenn Tilbrook and Joe Bonamassa.